Nothing to see here. This component is added to the post page in order to register the visit

 Innovation and technology

-We barely managed to wrap our heads around the fact that we have a super computer in our pocket that we can’t live without (but also didn’t exist just a bit over a decade ago!), and we’re already bombarded with life-changing-science-fiction like technologies.
+We barely managed to wrap our heads around the fact that we have a super computer in our pocket that we can’t live without (but also didn’t exist just a bit over a decade and a half ago!), and we’re already bombarded with life-changing-science-fiction like technologies.

 So to start with, disruptive technologies that radically change our behaviours take time to become of the mass.
 Bad habits die hard.
 That’s a (human) fact.